concordchat-legacy/api-docs/docs/source/ekranoplan/guilds.rst

 .. http:delete:: /guilds/:id

-    :synopsis: Deletes the Guild if the requester is the owner and the Guild is not specified as "large".
+    :synopsis: Deletes the Guild if the requester is the owner and the Guild is not specified as "large."

     :statuscode 203: Success
     :statuscode 401: Forbidden